11 Common Hair Problems And How To Fix Them

 10. Hair Thinning

 Is your hair losing its volume and thickness?
-It is normal to shed some hair every day, but excessive hair loss leads to hair thinning, resulting in baldness or androgenetic alopecia.
+While it is normal to experience some hair shedding daily, excessive hair loss could be a sign of hair thinning, resulting in baldness or androgenetic alopecia.
 Medical conditions, hormonal imbalances, stress, pregnancy, genetics, and sudden weight loss can cause hair thinning (15), (16), (17), (18).
 Autoimmune disorders like alopecia areata can also trigger hair loss (19).

 Furthermore, tight hairstyles, excess production of the dihydrotestosterone (DHT) hormone, and poor diet can result in hair thinning.